chavalichandrakeerthika-cyber/progressive-cactus/README_DOT_PLOTS.md

 Files are named as <extant>_<ancestor>_dotplot.html

 As a "control", a dot plot between two closely related extant (sister) species was also generated: Bric_Bede_dotplot.html
-(This plot had less noise and was muhc cleaner than the ones with the ancestors).
+(This plot had less noise and was much less fragmented than the ones with the ancestors).